What do Mental Health Advisers do?

 - Fiona Rickard, Mental Health Adviser

-Cheryl, Sioned and Fiona are registered with a Professional Body.
+Sioned, Fiona, Annette and Siwan are registered with a Professional Body.
 They are also active participants in the University Mental Health Advisers Network, which aims to share good practice and influence developments across the sector.

 Due to COVID-19, we have created a new emergency mental health flow chart, that needs to be followed if you have concerns regarding a student's mental wellbeing and / or safety.